Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     1. **Test Vectors:** Next, test vectors are allocated and initialized

-    1. **Device Programming:**  In the next phase, the Xilinx device search is performed and the first found device is programmed with the user-provided Xilinx binary, which is also known as AFIs for AWS.
+    1. **Device Programming:**  In the next phase, the Xilinx device search is performed and the first found device is programmed with the user provided fpga binary, which is also called Amazon FPGA Image(AFI) for AWS.
 An associated OpenCL Context and Command Queue are also created.

-    1. **Kernel Handle:** After the device is programmed with the FPGA image, a kernel handle is created which can be used to process data.
+    1. **Kernel Handle:** After the device is programmed with the FPGA image, a kernel handle is created which can be used to enqueue calls for processing data.

     2. **CPU and FPGA Threads:** Next, the host launches two separate threads **runCPU** and **runFPGA** for the CPU run and the FPGA accelerated run, respectively, at the same time.